 Is your vacuum sealer not sealing properly?
-Your gasket might have worn out.
-Here are 6 reasons why.

 #1 Dry Your Bag

-If your vacuum sealer is not sealing properly, chances are you accidentally got the sealing end of the bag wet with the food you’re trying to preserve.
+So, if your vacuum sealer is not sealing properly, chances are you accidentally got the sealing end of the bag wet with the food you’re trying to preserve.

 You can easily find them in all shapes and sizes at online marketplaces.